samcennis/Watson-Conversation-ML-Demo/README.md

     2. Select “Credentials at the top”, wait for Workspace Details and Service Credentials to load
         1. You should see a Workspace ID, Username, and Password on the page
     3. Go back to your Node-RED Final Flow and copy all three of these into the appropriate fields in the “Watson Conversation API” node.

+## Deploy the Node-RED Flow

+1. Select "Deploy" in the upper right portion of the screen in order to deploy your Node-RED flow.
+This will now make this flow callable as a RESTful endpoint at <your-app-name>.mybluemix.net/api/message (the endpoint defined in the HTTP Request node) .

 ## Add a Customer Record to Cloudant NoSQL database